Title 040 | Chapter 012 | Regulation 510REG

 Section 1.

-Online application for prior approval to obtain excess going out of business sale licenseApplication Procedure for Excess Permits.
+Online Application for Prior Approval to Obtain Excess Going out of Business Sale LicenseApplication Procedure for Excess Permits.

 (1)

 A seller shall not acquire more than two (2) going out of business sale licenses from any county clerk during a four (4) year period unless the Attorney General approves the seller's online prior approval application in accordance with this administrative regulation.
-An applicant shall submit an online prior approval application using the "Prior approval to obtain excess going out of business sale license" application portal available at https://www.ag.ky.gov/Resources/Pages/forms.aspx
+An applicant shall submit an online prior approval application using the "Prior Approval to Obtain Excess Going out of Business Sale License" Application portal available at https://www.ag.ky.gov/Resources/Pages/forms.aspx

 (2)

-When submitting an online prior approval application, the applicant shall submit: The initial seventy-five (75) dollar investigation fee; Copies of the two (2) or more prior going out of Business sale licenses issued to the applicant by any county clerk during the preceding four (4) year period; and A completed Going out of Business, Fire, Removal, or Other Sale license application, Form GOB-1, as incorporated by reference in 40 KAR 12:500, for the proposed excess going out of business sale for which the applicant seeks approval.
+A completed Going out of Business, Fire, Removal, or Other KRS 365.415 Sale License Application, form GOB-1, as incorporated by reference in 40 KAR 12:500, for the proposed excess going out of business sale for which the applicant seeks approval.

 (3)

-An applicant shall complete its application by submitting additional information or documents for its approval application within thirty (30) days of any request by the Attorney General.
-The Attorney General may deny any approval application if an Applicant fails to timely complete the application by not paying the initial investigation fee or providing requested information or documents.When any individual, partnership, corporation or other firm seeks a permit to conduct more than two (2) going-out-of-business sales within a four (4) year period, such party shall obtain, complete, and submit to the Office of the Attorney General, Division of Consumer Protection, an application form to obtain such permit.
+An applicant shall complete theits application by submitting additional information or documents for its approval application within thirty (30) days of any request by the Attorney General.
+The Attorney General may deny any approval application if an applicant fails to timely complete the application by not paying the initial investigation fee or providing requested information or documents.When any individual, partnership, corporation or other firm seeks a permit to conduct more than two (2) going-out-of-business sales within a four (4) year period, such party shall obtain, complete, and submit to the Office of the Attorney General, Division of Consumer Protection, an application form to obtain such permit.

 Section 2.